worktheclock/replit.github.io/repls/files.md

 ## Uploading and assets

-You can upload files by either dragging and dropping them into the files sidebar or by clicking the "three dot menu" and selecting upload file (you can also upload a whole folder!):
+You can upload files by either dragging and dropping them into the files sidebar or by clicking the "three dot menu" and selecting upload file (or folder):

 <img width="50%" src="/images/repls/upload.png" />